 Your brand name is a big decision, if not the biggest decision, in your organization’s identity.
 It drives logo creation and personality and is the source from which all marketing strategies derive, to a certain extent.
 When choosing a brand name, consider what you offer, who you are, why you do what you do.
 Are you a B2B business selling car parts or a comedy club looking to make people laugh?
 When customers see your name, they will instantly assume things about your brand.

-- Evocative names suggest what a brand can do for you.
-These names are often creative and serve as a cornerstone for a brand’s promise (+link).
+Evocative names suggest what a brand can do for you.
+These names are often creative and serve as a cornerstone for a brand’s promise.
 Brands using this strategy need to ensure that the name they choose clearly aligns with their goals or they run the risk of breaking their brand promise.
 FitBit, Pampers and Amazon are examples of brands that use evocative names.

-- Acronyms use a straightforward strategy to convey meaning through combining words that describe their brand.
-This is a good way to further a brand story (+link), However, acronym names can be difficult to remember and have not seen much success in the small business sector.
-Some organizations that use acronym names successfully are SEC (South Eastern Conference), KFC (Kentucky Fried Chicken) and AFLAC (American Family Life Insurance Company).
+Acronyms use a straightforward strategy to convey meaning by combining words that describe their brand.
+This is a good way to further a brand story, However, acronym names can be difficult to remember and have not seen much success in the small business sector.
+Some organizations that use acronym names successfully are SEC (South Eastern Conference), KFC (Kentucky Fried Chicken), and AFLAC (American Family Life Insurance Company).

 Founder brand names take on the first or last name of a founder.
 These names require ample marketing efforts to become recognizable, unless, of course, the founder is already has a large following, like Kylie Jenner and Kylie Cosmetics.
 Brands that take on the same name as their founder or founding family can be very popular if built correctly –like Disney, Ben & Jerry’s, and Levis.